FAIR-Expertise-Hub/FAIRhub-website/README.md

-# This repository is linked with Heroku for hosting of the website of the Linked4Resilience project.
+# This repository is linked with Heroku for hosting of the website of the FAIR Expertise Hub project.

 ## Please contact Shuai Wang in case of any questions.